balena-io/docs/pages/learn/accounts/enterprise-sso.md

 # Enterprise Single Sign-On (SSO)

-__Note:__ This feature is currently only available on [Enterprise plans](https://www.balena.io/pricing).
+__Note:__ This feature is currently available only on [Enterprise plans](https://www.balena.io/pricing).

-BalenaCloud Enterprise Single Sign-On (SSO) using SAML (Security Assertion Markup Language) allows organizations to manage user access and authentication through their existing identity providers (IdP).
-This integration simplifies the login process for users by enabling them to use their corporate credentials to access BalenaCloud services.
-By leveraging SAML, enterprises can enhance security, streamline user management, and ensure compliance with their internal policies and procedures.
+BalenaCloud Enterprise Single Sign-On (SSO) using SAML (Security Assertion Markup Language) allows organizations to manage user access and authentication through their existing Identity Providers (IdP).
+This integration enables users to use their corporate credentials to log in and access BalenaCloud services.
+By leveraging SAML, enterprises can simplify the login process, enhance security, streamline user management, and ensure compliance with their internal policies and procedures.

-Configuring an identity provider (IdP) as a login method necessitates setup within both balenaCloud and the identity provider itself.
-For detailed instructions on the required configurations, please refer to our example [IdP specific documentation](/learn/accounts/idp-setup/microsoft-entra-saml-setup/).
+Configuring an Identity Provider (IdP) as a login method requires a one-time setup process within both balenaCloud and the identity provider itself.
+Refer to our [IdP specific documentation][ms-saml] for detailed instructions on required configurations.

 ## Link a SAML Identity Provider

-To enable Single Sign-On (SSO) for BalenaCloud organizations, it is necessary to establish a connection with your external Identity Provider (IdP).
-This process assumes that you have already configured a SAML 2.0 IdP and possess an XML certificate ready for upload.
-If you have not yet set up an IdP, please refer to the section [Identity Provider setup](/learn/accounts/idp-setup/microsoft-entra-saml-setup/) section for guidance.
+To enable Single Sign-On (SSO) for balenaCloud organizations, you must establish a connection with your external Identity Provider (IdP).
+This process assumes that you have already configured a [SAML 2.0 IdP and possess an XML certificate][ms-saml] ready for upload.

-1. To configure an Identity Provider, you must be logged in as the `Administrator` of an organization subscribed to an [Enterprise plan](https://www.balena.io/).
+1. To configure an Identity Provider, you must be logged in as the `Administrator` of an organization subscribed to an [Enterprise plan](https://www.balena.io/pricing).
-2. From the dashboard navigate to and select [Identity Provider](https://dashboard.balena-cloud.com/identity-provider) from the left-hand menu.
+2. From the balenaCloud dashboard, select the [Identity Provider](https://dashboard.balena-cloud.com/identity-provider) option from the left sidebar.
-3. Click on the Add Identity Provider button and upload or Enter IdP details.
+3. Click on the Add Identity Provider button.
+In the dialog box that opens, either upload the XML file or manually enter the IdP details.
 <!-- TODO: update to latest screenshot -->
 <img alt="Add Identity Provider form" src="/img/common/saml/add-idp-form-filled.png" width="100%">

-In order to create a Identity Provider (IdP) entity, we first need to select a unique SSO identifier.
-For instance, if your organization is `ACME Corp`, you might choose `acme`.
+To create an Identity Provider (IdP) entity, start by first selecting a unique SSO identifier.
+This identifier will be part of your team's URL for logging in.
+For instance, if your organization is `ACME Corp`, you can choose your unique SSO identifier as `acme` with your team's login URL going to be like `https://dashboard.balena-cloud.com/saml/acme`

 This identifier must be unique within balenaCloud and can only include lowercase letters (`a-z`), numbers (`0-9`), hyphens (`-`), and underscores (`_`).
-This identifier will be part of the URL that your team will use to log in.

 After selecting an identifier, you need to configure the `Entry Point URL`, `Issuer (Entity ID)`, and `Public Certificate`.
 This can be accomplished by either uploading the XML metadata files provided by your IdP or manually entering the details into the form.

 ### Associate Organizations

-Specify the organizations to which SAML users will be automatically added upon successful authentication.
-Only organizations subscribed to an [Enterprise plan](https://www.balena.io/) will appear in the list of selectable organizations.
-At least one organization must be provided when creating the IdP.
+BalenaCloud would need a list of organizations to which SAML users will be automatically added upon successful authentication.
+Only organizations subscribed to an [Enterprise plan](https://www.balena.io/) will appear in the list of available organizations.
+At least one organization must be provided when setting up the IdP.

 __Note:__ Removing organizations after IdP creation will not revoke access for SAML users who have previously authenticated with this IdP.
 However, new authentications will no longer include the removed organization.